domRiddle/ASF/Configuration.md

 In short, this property allows you to handle permissions for given users.
 Permissions are important mainly for access to ASF **[commands](https://github.com/JustArchiNET/ArchiSteamFarm/wiki/Commands)**, but also for enabling many ASF features, such as accepting trades.
 For example you might want to set your own account as `Master`, and give `Operator` access to 2-3 of your friends so they can easily redeem keys for your bot with ASF, while **not** being eligible e.g. for stopping it.
 Thanks to that you can easily assign permissions to given users and let them use your bot to some specified by you degree.

 We recommend to set exactly one user as `Master`, and any amount you wish as `Operators` and below.
-While it's technically possible to set multiple `Master`s and ASF will work correctly with them, for example by accepting all of their trades sent to the bot, ASF will use only one of them (with lowest steam ID) for every action that requires a single target, for example a `loot` request, so also properties like `SendOnFarmingFinished` or `SendTradePeriod`.
+While it's technically possible to set multiple `Masters` and ASF will work correctly with them, for example by accepting all of their trades sent to the bot, ASF will use only one of them (with lowest steam ID) for every action that requires a single target, for example a `loot` request, so also properties like `SendOnFarmingFinished` or `SendTradePeriod`.
 If you perfectly understand those limitations, especially the fact that `loot` request will always send items to the `Master` with lowest steam ID, regardless of the `Master` that actually executed the command, then you can define multiple users with `Master` permission here, but we still recommend a single master scheme - multiple masters scheme is discouraged setup that is not supported.

 It's nice to note that there is one more extra `Owner` permission, which is declared as `SteamOwnerID` global config property.
 You can't assign `Owner` permission to anybody here, as `SteamUserPermissions` property defines only permissions that are related to the bot instance, and not ASF as a process.